鶹Ƶ

 The 150 students who participate this year will have a leg up as they start building their new community at CU Boulder and will get insights from upperclassmen for starting the year right.
 They’ll also get to know faculty, staff and administrators who are helping them make the leap to college.

 Working in groups of 10 or fewer, they will explore ATLAS, the and the Idea Forge while working on a design project throughout the week.
-Finally, they’ll meet and mingle with engineering alumni who can share personal stories of life after graduation from CU Engineering and how they found success in their fields.
+Finally, they’ll meet and mingle with who can share personal stories of life after graduation from CU Engineering and how they found success in their fields.

 Once they begin in the fall, students living in the Engineering Quad Living & Learning Community also have exclusive access to a first-year symposium course, a designated computer lab with engineering software, free tutoring, and special programs and events.